Manquia/Distillery/Control.md

 void DoThingy1()
 {
   {
     int myVar = 0; // Declare local varaible 'myVar' as an integer

     // 'myVar' is destroyed before the end of this scope } myVar = 1; // ERROR: 'myVar' is beyond its lifetime, accessing it is UB.
 }
 ```

-**Example**: A variable may reference another type by pointer or reference.
-We may use the operating system to allocate persistent memory often called the **heap**.
+**Example**: A variable may reference another variable in memory by pointer or reference.
+We may use the operating system to allocate persistent memory often called **heap** allocations.
 ```
 // Example 1
 void DoThingy0()